Please RE-FRESH your computer for current updates to information!

 2) The applicant must meet the cumulative GPA of 2.5 in all college courses.

-3) Applicants must also complete the appropriate requirements for reading and math: Multi-criteria approval from a counselor, passing appropriate assessment test or course at Rio Hondo College, or have a 2 year or 4 year degree from a regionally accredited institution.
+3) Applicants must also complete the appropriate requirements for reading and math: Multi-criteria approval from a counselor, passing appropriate at Rio Hondo College, or have a 2 year or 4 year degree from a regionally accredited institution.
 Click here for information on Counseling Advisement Sheet

 1) REQUIRED – by permission from the Health Science and Nursing Division only.
 Students who are accepted to the program will be admitted to ADN151 and ADN 151L.
 Successful completion of this course is a prerequisite for admission to the Associate Degree Nursing Program 1st semester.
 Psychiatric Technician students have the option of challenging the theory and clinical sections of this course.